impaktor/diffusion/README.txt

            by using Brute force, i.e. Just rerun the simulation N times.
 -j         Turn on the jackknife algorithm to print out a corrected error to the screen
            and file appended with "_jackknife"
+-t k       Set the tracer jumprate to "k", where "k" is a float.
+Was previously hard coded.

 Dimension
 ---------